HeadspaceMeditation/react-use-form/README.md

 #### field()

 A generic field whose default value is `undefined` (unless overridden by passing the `default:` parameter shown in the previous section).
-For cases where you want a default value that is not `undefined`, see the other helper methods below.
+For cases where you want a default value that is not `undefined`, see the other helper methods below (or just pass the `default:` option).

 #### stringField()